NatuurkundePracticumAmsterdam/ecpc/docs/mvc.md

         # class DiodeExperiment
             ...
-            def scan # with start, stop and number of measurments
+            def scan # with start, stop and number of measurements
                 # set input voltage from start to stop
                     # calculate LED voltage
                     # calculate LED current